bartp5/libtexprintf/README.md

 produces UTF-8 encoded text.
 The program was inspired by [asciiTeX](http://asciitex.sourceforge.net/), and the improved [asciiTeX fork](https://github.com/larseggert/asciiTeX).
-However, utftex supports much more TeX syntax and contains extensive unicode tables to map latex commands to unicode symbols.
-Use libtexprintf/utftex to unlock the math capabilities of unicode in mono-space text applications.
+However, utftex supports much more TeX syntax and contains extensive Unicode tables to map latex commands to Unicode symbols.
+Use libtexprintf/utftex to unlock the math capabilities of Unicode in mono-space text applications.

 Note that how the equations look depends strongly on the font you use.
-Naturally, one needs a monospace font with good unicode support for the symbols you use.
+Naturally, one needs a monospace font with good Unicode support for the symbols you use.
 A good monospace font for math is, for example,
 [JuliaMono](https://juliamono.netlify.app/).